ip-web/Fujify/README.md

 **Q: Will I get the same result as shooting with a Fujifilm camera?**
 **A:** The profiles are the same that are used on the Fujifilm camera in Lightroom, but keep in mind that these profile are tuned for Fujifilm sensors and color science, the result seems pretty accurate in my experience with Sony A7RII files, but I was not able to do any direct comparison.
 The experience of shooting Fujifilm also goes much further than just the film simulations with their unique layout and handling and that's something no software trickery can achieve.
 I highly recommend anyone that have the opportunity to try it out as it's been a real pleasure to shoot with Fuji for many years and I can't wait to get back at it.

-## License

-This project is licensed under the GNU General Public License v3.0.
-See the [LICENSE](LICENSE) file for details.
-ExifTool is licenced under the Perl Artistic Licence DNGLab is licensed under LGPL2.1
-LibRaw is licensed under LGPL2

 ## Contributing

 Contributions are welcome!
 I'm more of a Web Developer myself and I'm sure a lot can be improved, feel free to submit your proposals with some explanation (remember I'm relatively new to C# and .NET).